empijei/empijei.github.io/_posts/2017-04-24-filtering-comments.md

 ---
 # The problem

-The other day I was looking at some configuration files that were presented in this form:
+Some days ago I was looking at some configuration files that were presented in this form:

 ```ini
 #